uwetom/media-production-worksheets/wk18-more-vr/index.md

 ### Challenge

-Generate a new torch in the scene when the button is clicked.
+Generate a new object in the scene when the button is clicked.

 #### Hints

 - Create a new script with a **public** function on it and drag it onto the canvas button.
-- Turn the torch into a prefab ([Create prefab](https://docs.unity3d.com/Manual/CreatingPrefabs.html))
+- Turn your torch or cube into a prefab ([Create prefab](https://docs.unity3d.com/Manual/CreatingPrefabs.html))
-- Instantiate a new torch in the script ([Instantiate documentation](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Object.Instantiate.html))
+- Instantiate a new prefab in the script ([Instantiate documentation](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Object.Instantiate.html))
 - Use the **on Click** box on the **Button** to call the function